tidelift/jira-integration-example/README.md

-# Creating Jira issues from the Tidelift All Violations JSON Report
+# Creating Jira issues from the Tidelift All Projects Violations JSON Report

 This code uses the Tidelift All Projects Violations JSON report to create or update issues on a specific Jira board.
 In this example: